History Files

 c.1158 - 1155 BC

 Once again a rising power, Shutruk-Nahhunte marries the eldest daughter of the Babylonian king Melishipak, and appears to claim Babylonia as his own.
-He is able to push the Kassites out, forming a short-lived empire that encompasses Mesopotamia, with his eldest son on the Babylonian throne.
+He and his eldest son are able to push out the Kassites, forming a short-lived empire which encompasses Mesopotamia, with that eldest son on the Babylonian throne.

 c.1160 - 1155 BC